rweigel/phys260/rhat/README.md

 # Motivation and Observations

 The motivation for this activity is textbooks and instructors use $\rhat$ for some problems but not for others with no explanation.
+Or, equations with $\rhat$ are given but $\rhat$ is not used explicity in examples.

 We have found that without a separate activity, students are not able to explain the meaning of $\rhat$ and when they read solutions that use it, they don't understand that the $\rhat$ method is simply an alternative method for computing $\bfvec{E}$.